 What kind of strings do professional tennis players use?

 Most professional tennis players use natural gut strings because of their numerous playing advantages.
 These strings have a feel and playability that can’t be beaten, plus professional players can afford the pretty penny that these strings cost.
 That is not to say that professional players don’t use other strings.
-Strong players are more likely to use monofilament strings than natural gut strings because they are more durable and better able to withstand powerful hits.
-Most tend to use natural gut strings, but professionals are free to use whichever strings best match their style of playing, even if that’s a combination of strings.
+Strong players are more likely to use monofilament strings than natural gut strings because they are more durable and able to withstand powerful hits.

 How much do tennis strings cost?

-With all of the different types of tennis strings available, it’s hard to provide a straightforward answer to this question.
-Natural gut strings are the most expensive at about $40 for their superior feel, power, and playability, but there are much more affordable options.
+Natural gut strings are the most expensive, costing about $40 for their superior feel, power, and playability, but there are also much more affordable options.
 The price tag on reels of tennis string might be alarming, but they are often the most cost-efficient.
-It’s absolutely possible to get good tennis strings for less than $20 so just figure out which type is best for you, and only spend as much as you’re comfortable with.
+It’s still possible to get good tennis strings for $15-20.
 Keep in mind that the number of times you play tennis each week is the number of times you should replace your strings in a year.
-If you play once a week, you can get away with replacing your strings once a year; however, someone who plays four times a week would need to re-string their racket four times a year.
-If you are someone who plays less frequently, you may find a reel consisting of 200 meters or around 660 feet to be too much.